rackspace/runway/docs/source/installation.rst

     $ curl -L https://oni.ca/latest/osx/runway -o runway

-.. note:: To install a specific version of runway, you can replace ``latest``
+.. note:: To install a specific version of Runway, you can replace ``latest``
           with a version number.

 .. rubric:: Usage